teeaarbee/blog/content/week_24.md

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ_gSHeI3fKAjxvwx3Q6x6c6VGTKuQl3zIFYRhEOAGXa7qvjUVyhDjhxfQv-eWH2qs5A0Zdkyz96f2-/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"width="100%" height="300"></iframe>

-Oh and I also played cyberpunk 2077 for an hour or so idk I lost touch from gaming so didn’t quote enjoy it, also because the game was giving me low fps later found out its because I have nvidia studio drivers installed and not gaming drivers.
+Oh and I also played cyberpunk 2077 for an hour or so idk I lost touch from gaming so didn’t quite  enjoy it, also because the game was giving me low fps later found out its because I have nvidia studio drivers installed and not gaming drivers.
 <br>I will give it another try this week and let you know in the next week’s blog, i.e., my thoughts on the game.

 ##Thoughts from the past week
-We often see happiness as a never attainable thing and a part of me kinda belive in it somewhat at times, but then I have spent quite some time thinking about it and all my thoughts were brought back after I listened to [Joe Roegan naval podcast [linked below]](https://blog.teeaarbee.com/archives/week-24#podcast-)
+We often see happiness as a never attainable thing and a part of me kinda believe in it somewhat at times, but then I have spent quite some time thinking about it and all my thoughts were brought back after I listened to [Joe Roegan naval podcast [linked below]](https://blog.teeaarbee.com/archives/week-24#podcast-)

 Where naval says if you think you are smart you should figure out ways to be happy and not see it as something smart people cant have, and I remember saying the exact same thing to myself earlier this year and it was after that I started realizing how happy I have always been but for some weird reason I kinda ignored it and tried to look sad.